-"Networking is about meeting new people and maintaining established contacts.
+"Face-to-face networking is vital for meeting new people and maintaining established contacts.
 There are so many networking events, it's important to be selective.
 Those I've been to have varied in size and have been run by a range of organisations and professional bodies.
 Colleagues have recommended many of the events I've attended.

 "I choose which events to go to by finding out who is going to be there.
 The number of attendees is also important.
-I don't go to really big events, because it can be easier to make contacts at smaller ones, where people are often more approachable too.
+I don't go to really big events, because it can be easier to make worthwhile connections at smaller ones, where people are often more approachable and friendly.

 "Networking is not just about finding people to sell to.
-It's about finding people who can help you grow your business.
-It's also an opportunity to discuss your problems with other small-business owners and see how they overcame them.
+It's about meeting like-minded people who share your passion for business and can help you to grow.